 Certain stocks/industries perform much better than the rest in this strategy.
 Looking at my numbers I discovered the following P/L diagram during the last 50 days (this is a day trading strategy.
 Ignore the numbers on the x-axis.
 P/L is on the y-axis):

 - The win ratio per day is 67%

 - The average win day is 693 USD

 - The average losing day is 462 USD

-Hence, expected profit per day is 358 USD.
+Hence, the expected profit per day is 358 USD.
 This is actually very good.
-Size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
+The size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
 This strategy trades both long and short every day.
-Backtesting this further back I get even better results (but the the trading environment were better).
+Backtesting this further back I get even better results (but the trading environment was better).

 Different sectors have different patterns.
-Some tend to correlate more or less with market (S&P 500), some don’t go with the market at all, others hardly move at all etc. There are so many ways to trade.
-You have to keep looking for patterns which makes logical sense.
+Some tend to correlate more or less with the market (S&P 500), some don’t go with the market at all, others hardly move at all, etc. There are so many ways to trade.
+You have to keep looking for patterns that make logical sense.
 You can’t trade oil stocks the same way as you trade utilities.